-Inverness has its own international airport (which has been voted the best airport in Scotland) at Dalcross which is around seven miles from the city of Inverness and a flight to London will take an average of an hour and a half.
-To travel the approximate five hundred and sixty miles by car will take a little over ten hours.
-Direct trains are available and there are frequent connections to many other towns and cities.
+Inverness has its own international airport which sees around a million passengers each year is at Dalcross which is around seven miles from the city of Inverness.
+A typical flight to London will take an average of an hour and a half.
+To travel the approximate five hundred and sixty miles by car will take a little over ten hours which is similar in time if travelling by train.

 Inverness overlooks the Moray Firth which is an inlet of the North Sea.
 The weather in Winter can be rather cold and wet and if you want snow, then definitely head to the hills!

 Inverness is a rapidly growing city and is admired for the high quality of life that it offers.In polls it is often described as the happiest place in Scotland so it is little wonder that increasing amounts of people are choosing to live and work here.
 Although very popular with tourists and visitors, the landscape remains relatively unspoilt.
 It is described as one of the wildest and most scenic parts of Europe.

 Inverness has a very long and colourful history with many gruelling battles being fought over the centuries.Myths and legends of times gone by seem to have become entwined into the majestic and timeless landscape.
 The city which once had its economic background in ship building, rope making, salt production and the famous whisky distilleries still holds an alluring charm.

 Nowadays, Inverness has witnessed rapid economic growth and is considered to be among the top five cities to live in the UK.
 Inverness offers many dynamic opportunities in varying sectors especially within advanced engineering, design and manufacturing, health, food and drink, infrastructure, life sciences and technology.
 Employment rates are low and the area boasts a robust workforce which consists of some highly talented and enterprising people with several large and successful multinational companies having their home here.
 It is therefore, the ideal place in which to invest.